The Fall Journal is here - Join the 1871 Club to get yours today

 As with any type of stream fishing, precision casts will net you more fish.
 Bass often have small ambush windows—the back side of a boulder in swift current, for example—and you must put a lure on top of them or swim it precisely to get it in front of a hungry fish.
 Trying to cast as close as possible to shoreline structure will get you hung up now and then, but losing a few lures is a small price for fooling a nice river bass.

 Current can also be challenging.
 Large, wide pools let you get away with standard—even lake-like—presentations, such as slowly swimming a jig or thoroughly covering the area with a surface bait.
 In swift or snag-filled water, however, you must cast upstream and bring your presentation through or a likely area with precision.
-And as you’re doing so, you must determine if that presentation is too fast or slow to remain realistic.
+As you’re doing so, you must determine if that presentation is too fast or too slow to remain realistic.
 For example, it might be tough to maintain contact with the bottom while bouncing a 1/32-ounce jig through a run, and switching to a 1/16-ounce or heavier presentation would allow more control.

 Moving-water bass can be aggressive, often blowing up on surface presentations or hammering jigs or spinners with a solid thump.
 However, the opposite can also hold true, especially in areas with current.
 Sometimes, bass merely stop a jig or quietly inhale a surface bait.
 Always watch your line for twitches or other movement that might indicate a fish has subtly taken a lure.